leolanese/Functional-Programming-buzzwords/README.md

 #### Function composition:
-Composition means that we can attach multiple functions together, in a chain, where the return value of the first function becomes the input for the next function
+Composition means that we can attach multiple functions together, in a chain, where the return value of the first function becomes the input for the next function.<br>
 Functional composition is the process of combining two or more functions in order to produce a new function or perform some computation.